New York Pitch Conference Faculty

 Dana Isaacson, Senior Editor at the Random House Publishing Group, has worked in the book publishing industry for nearly twenty years in various capacities: as abridger, literary agent, writer, online editor and acquisitions and content editor.
 Prior to Random House, he edited at Pocket Books, St. Martin's Press, and ReganBooks.
 At Random House, he has worked on a wide variety of titles -- from bestselling commercial fiction (Tess Gerritsen's THE MEPHISTO CLUB, Dianne Emley's THE FIRST CUT) to literary biographies (TOO BRIEF A TREAT: THE COLLECTED LETTERS OF TRUMAN CAPOTE, Jonathan Reynolds' WRESTLING WITH GRAVY) to historical narratives (Gerry Adams' A FARTHER SHORE, Michael Kauffman's AMERICAN BRUTUS).

-Silissa Kenney is an assistant editor at St. Martin's Press, where she is seeking book club fiction, literary fiction, and historical fiction as well mysteries, thrillers, and psychological suspense.
+Silissa Kenney is an editor at St. Martin's Press, where she is vigorously seeking high-concept, marketable fiction, including book club fiction, literary fiction, unique women's fiction, and historical fiction, as well mysteries, thrillers, and psychological suspense.

 Matt Martz began his publishing career in 2004 and joined St. Martin's editorial staff in 2006.
 His list is split evenly between crime fiction and narrative nonfiction.
 His tastes in crime fiction run from explosive thrillers to cozies and all points in between, and they are published under the Minotaur Books imprint.
 Alongside of commercial fiction, he also publishes narrative non-fiction for St. Martin's in the categories of current affairs, politics, business, and history.